tranDvhoa/Hypixel-SBBank_Traker/README.md

 - `banktracker2.py`: Main script.
 - `bankmanager.db`: Sample database showing successful data collection.
 - `bankmanager.csv`: Contains a snapshot of the data collected by this bot.

+## Privacy
+This tool is strictly for my own account and does not track other players or de-anonymize anyone.

+## Security
+I use environment json to store my API key; it's never hard-coded."